19hours/sg-statutes/Acts/Broadcasting Act.md

 ### Power of arrest and search

-52\.—(1) The chief executive or any employee of the Authority authorised by him to act under this section may arrest without warrant —
+52\.—(1) The Chief Executive or any employee of the Authority authorised by him to act under this section may arrest without warrant —

 (a) any person found committing or attempting to commit or employing or aiding any person to commit an arrestable offence under this Act; or

 (b) any person against whom a reasonable suspicion exists that he has been guilty of an arrestable offence under this Act,

 and may search any person so arrested, except that no female shall be searched except by a female.

+[Act 22 of 2016 wef 01/10/2016]

 (2) Every person so arrested shall, together with any article as to which an offence may have been committed or attempted to be committed, be taken to a police station.